Islamabad Electric Supply Company Issues Schedule For Holding Open Katcharies - UrduPoint

 Islamabad Electric Supply Company Issues Schedule For Holding Open 'Katcharies'

-ISLAMABAD, (UrduPoint / Pakistan Point News - 3rd Jan, 2020 ) :Islamabad Electric Supply Company (IESCO) has issued a schedule for holding open 'Katcharies' in all five operation circles.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 9th Jan, 2020 ) :Islamabad Electric Supply Company (IESCO) has issued schedule for holding open 'Katcharies' in all five operation circles.

 According to the IESCO Spokesman, the Katcharies would be held on Saturday and Chief Executive IESCO would personally monitor it.

-According to the schedule SE IESCO Islamabad Circle would conduct open katchary at Khanna Dak Sub Divison (Division-1), SE Rawalpindi at Rawat Sub Divison (Rawat Division), SE Attock Circle at Fateh Jang (Urban) Sub Division (Pindi Gheb Division), SE Chakwal Circle at Jatli Sub Divison (Dhudial Division) and SE Jhelum Circle at Jhelum Urban Sub Division (Division-1 Jhelum).
+According to the schedule SE IESCO Islamabad Circle would conduct open katchary at F-8 Sub Divison (Division No.2), SE Rawalpindi at Kamal abad Sub Division (Westridge Division), SE Attock Circle at Hattian Sub Division (Attock Division) , SE Chakwal Circle at Talagang (City) Sub Division (Talagang Division) and SE Jhelum Circle at UC Chak Khasa under Jhelum (Rural) Sub Division (Jhelum Division No.2).

 IESCO requested valued customers to participate in open katcharies for immediate solution of their complaints.